the busteralert banner

 Problem Drugs

-Dogs from affected breeds who carry the mutated gene OR who have not been tested for the mutation should avoid using drugs from the MDR1 Problem Drugs List (see next page).
-The list is divided into drugs known to cause mdr1 mutation problems and drugs suspected of causing mdr1 mutation problems.
+Dogs from affected breeds who carry the mutated gene OR who have not been tested for the mutation should avoid using drugs from the MDR1 Problem Drug Info Sheet.

 These problem drugs are dispensed in many forms including pills, liquids, injections, and ointments.
 Check ALL drugs you are considering giving your dog against this list if your dog either carries the mutated gene or has not yet been tested for the gene.